paulgriffiths/gods/cmd/match/README.md

 * Aside from concatenation which requires no special characters, the Kleene star or closure (*) and union (|) operators are available

-* The precedences of operators, from highest to lowest, is closure, concatenation, then union
+* The precedences of operations, from highest to lowest, is closure, concatenation, then union

-* Parentheses may be used and nested to any depth for grouping or for overriding default operator predecence
+* Parentheses may be used and nested to any depth for grouping or for overriding default operation predecence

 ## Usage examples